solidfire/solidfire-cli/README.md

 Description:

-Used to modify an existing account.When locking an account, any existing connections from that account are immediately terminated.When changing CHAP settings, any existing connections continue to be active,and the new CHAP values are only used on subsequent connection or reconnection.
+Used to modify an existing account.
+When locking an account, any existing connections from that account are immediately terminated.
+When changing CHAP settings, any existing connections continue to be active, and the new CHAP values are only used on subsequent connection or reconnection.

 Options: